 25. Unlike Cartesian coordinates, polar coordinates are not uniquely determined.
-Choose a point in the plane and - working in degree mode - find four different ways of describing it using polar coordinates, restricting yourself to angles from the interval $-360 \le \theta \le 360$.
+Choose a point in the plane and - working in radian mode - find four different ways of describing it using polar coordinates, restricting yourself to angles from the interval $-2\pi < \theta < 2\pi$.